isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-globes/c-disp-layers.md

 ---
 description: The Geography profile stores a collection of imagery layers and files.
-seo-description: The Geography profile stores a collection of imagery layers and files.
-seo-title: Display layers
 solution: Analytics
 title: Display layers
 topic: Data workbench